 The Company has entered into a Financial Guarantee with Lloyds, which is regarded as a derivative financial instrument.
 The debt securities in issue contain embedded derivatives representing risk transfer to the Noteholders.
-The characteristics and risks of the Financial Guarantee and embedded derivatives are related to a portfolio of agricultural mortgages originated by the Beneficiary.
+The characteristics and risks of the Financial Guarantee and embedded derivatives are related to a portfolio of loans to small and medium sized enterprises originated by the Beneficiary.
 In accordance with its treasury policy, the Company does not hold or issue derivative financial instruments for trading purposes.
 However, derivatives that do not qualify for hedge accounting are accounted for as trading instruments.

 The fair value of the Financial Guarantee is the estimated amount that the Company would receive or pay to terminate the Financial Guarantee at the Balance Sheet date, taking into account the current creditworthiness of the underlying assets.
-The fair value of the embedded derivative is equal and opposite to the fair value of the Financial Guarantee and represents the credit risk embedded within the debt securities in issue.
+The fair value of the embedded derivative is equal and opposite to the fair value of the Financial Guarantee and represents the credit risk embedded within the debt securities in issue, except where Initial Loss Amounts have been paid to the Beneficiary under the terms of the Financial Guarantee.